BrenanMarenger/Capstone-Project/README.md

 ## Features
 * Account system with personal favorites and watch history (resuming where left off)
 * Top 5 rating system based on favorites from all accounts
-* Modal showing related videos (based on shared categories)
+* Modal showing related videos (shared categories)
 * Authentication with appropriate redirection, token storage, policies, and hashing
 * Custom video player with keybinds and a variety of features, including ai generated captions
-* Dynamic gallery page with different featured videos and changing arrangements of categories/videos
+* Dynamic gallery page, with multiple categories
 * Scalable project, adapting to new videos, users, and data.
 Automatically adding new categories and filters
 * Dynamic searching and filtering (combinations work), query urls/links
 * Seamless UI/UX interaction with responsive and dynamic buttons, transitions and animations, lazy/skeleton loading
+* Custom Carousel with index tabs and dynamic scrolling

 ## Screenshots
 Coming Soon

 ## TODO

+* Vitest for testing components
+* Multiple profile system for each account to have many users
 * Calculated "Match" system, based on favorited videos shared categories (weighted higher on appearing more)
-* Vitest for testing
-* Profile system for each account
-* Cast section
+* More videa api data, cast section, rating
 * Increase search/filtering capabilities
 * Passport for better authenticaiton
 * Deploy to host